Springfield Mall (Pennsylvania)

 Springfield Mall is a 589000 sqft regional shopping mall located approximately 10 mi southwest of Philadelphia in Springfield Township, Delaware County, Pennsylvania.
 It is located just off Interstate 476 (the "Blue Route") along Baltimore Pike, near its busy intersection with Pennsylvania Route 320.
 It is serviced by a number of SEPTA bus lines as well as the SEPTA Metro D1 (former Media Line) at the Springfield Mall station.
 This is a rarity for suburban Philadelphia shopping malls as many of which are served solely by bus routes.

-Springfield Mall is owned jointly by the Simon Property Group and PREIT (each with a 50% stake), and is managed by PREIT.
+Springfield Mall is owned jointly by the Simon Property Group and PREIT (each with a 50% stake), and is managed by Spinoso Real Estate Group.

 It is currently anchored by a 192000 sqft Macy's and Target, the latter replacing a 186000 sqft Strawbridge's anchor store.

-The mall has the full service restaurant, Ruby’s Cajun with additional fast food restaurants such as Auntie Anne’s and Sbarro.